-A Commercial Driver’s License (CDL) is required for anyone that wishes to drive a vehicle that is weighing over 26,001 or more pounds in Connecticut.
+A Commercial Driver’s License (CDL) is required for anyone that wishes to drive a vehicle weighing over 26,001 or more pounds in Connecticut.
 Also, a commercial vehicle requiring a CDL includes buses designed for 16 or more passengers, vehicles carrying hazardous materials, and vehicles carrying more then 10 school children to or from school/daycare.
 While this license is a necessity for anyone in those occupations that have those needs, it is important to understand that the CDL license is a privilege and can be revoked for some criminal convictions or infraction violations.
 On this page, we provide a comprehensive guide to the CDL, CDL suspensions, and CDL restoration hearings.

-As previously noted, driving in Connecticut is a privilege and therefore it is something can be taken away from you.
+As previously noted, driving in Connecticut is a privilege and therefore it is something that can be taken away from you.
 Here is a list of ways that a CDL license can be suspended and, in some case, disqualify you from ever having a CDL license.

 Serious Traffic Offenses

 A CDL driver will be disqualified from having a CDL for repeated convictions of “serious traffic offenses.”
 These offenses include speeding over 15 miles above the posted limit, reckless driving, erratic lane changes, texting while driving a commercial motor vehicle, and operating a commercial motor vehicle without a license to do so.

 The penalty for two offenses within three years will result in a 60-day revocation of your license and having three or more violations in those three years carries a 120-day revocation.

 Commercial motor vehicle operation involving felonies as well as violations for being intoxicated with drugs or alcohol while driving can also result in a CDL disqualification.

 Specifically, here is a list of the more common ones:

 - Operating under the influence.